AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 - **2nd Level:** The push distance increases to 15 feet, and all creatures within 5 feet of the target must make a Strength saving throw or be pushed 5 feet away and knocked prone.
 - **3rd Level:** The thunderous sound deafens all creatures (except you) within 10 feet of the target for 1 minute.
 Deafened creatures have disadvantage on Wisdom (Perception) checks and can't make opportunity attacks based on hearing.
 - **4th Level:** You can choose to push the target up to 20 feet in any direction (not just away from you).
 Additionally, the target and all creatures within 10 feet are deafened until the end of your next turn.
 - **5th Level:** The thunder creates a 15-foot radius shockwave.
-All creatures in the area (except you) must make a Strength saving throw or be pushed 10 feet away from the target and knocked prone.
+All creatures in the area that you choose (except you) must make a Strength saving throw or be pushed 10 feet away from the target and knocked prone.
 The target is pushed 20 feet.

 ---